ainagari/ainagari.github.io/menu/publications.md

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2024).
 [The Impact of Word Splitting on the Semantic Content of Contextualized Word Representations](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00647/120475/The-Impact-of-Word-Splitting-on-the-Semantic).
 In _Transactions of the Association for Computational Linguistics (TACL), 12 299–320_.

+* **Aina Garí Soler** (2024).
+[The Use of the Grimacing Face Emoji and its Relation to Bruxism and Temporomandibular Joint Disorders](https://doi.org/10.31219/osf.io/yzsvr).
+OSF Preprints.

 #### 2023